elfeck/SGpp-wiki/Windows-(MinGW).md

 compile a MEX interface yourself (similar to the interface that the binaries would provide).
-This means that you have to write a C++ program interacting with SG++ directly in C++ and converting input and output arguments from and to MATLAB's data structures.
+This means that you have to write a C++ program interacting with SG⁺⁺ directly in C++ and converting input and output arguments from and to MATLAB's data structures.
 If
 <a href="https://www.mathworks.com/help/matlab/ref/mex.html" target="_blank">